 - MBOs may include rollover arrangements that require you to stay involved for a set period.

 - If you sell more than 50% of a company, you will no longer control it - so it may be a bad idea to stay involved.

 - You may earn a good living from a business which would not be worth much without you.
-For example, consultancy businesses which can be reliant on an owner’s skills.
+For example, a consultancy business can be reliant on the owner's skills.

 - Beware of holding on to the business for too long.
 It may stagnate and lose value, or you could be forced into exiting because you have to, for a bad price.

 Sound management over several years will add value to your business and allow you to start an exit relatively quickly when the time is right.